opensearch-project/documentation-website/_dashboards/index.md

 # Use cases for OpenSearch Dashboards

-In OpenSearch Dashboards, a data dashboard is a collection of charts, graphs, and insights that give you a snapshot of all about the data that you're interested in and that you interact with.
+In OpenSearch Dashboards, a data dashboard is a collection of charts, graphs, and insights that give you a snapshot of the data that you're interested in and that you interact with.

-With OpenSearch Dashboards, you can track, analyze, and display real-time search, monitoring, and analysis of business and operational data for use cases like application monitoring, log analytics, observability, and website search.
+You can track, analyze, and display real-time search, monitoring, and analysis of business and operational data for use cases like application monitoring, log analytics, observability, and website search.

 ##### Example: Data visualization use cases